Galatopita, Greek milk custard pie

 Can you make galatopita, milk custard pie, with low fat or lactose-free milk?

-You can, but be prepared to have the texture and even colour differ from what you see in our photos.
-One of our initial versions of this dessert used lactose free milk and lactose free butter – the galatopita milk custard tasted fine but it had a grey tinge to it which was weird.
+You can, but be prepared to have the texture and even colour differ from what you see in the photos in this post.
+One of my initial versions of this dessert used lactose free milk and lactose free butter – the galatopita milk custard tasted fine but it had a grey tinge to it which was weird.

 Looking for more delicious Greek recipes?
 Check these out: